dd9jn/rfc4880bis/rfc4880bis.md

       hash, such as RIPE-MD/160, for example.)

-      However, no update will be needed because the MDC will be replaced by the AEAD encryption described in this document.
+      However, no update will be needed because the MDC will be replaced by the OCB encryption described in this document.

 ## Modification Detection Code Packet (Tag 19)